jorenrui/jorenrui/README.md

 Uses code to solve mostly my own problems.
 Loves simplicity, focusing on the essentials, and building products.
 Specializes in code but also interested in a _lot_ of different things.

-Currently working as a Sr. IC Product Engineer on a ThreeJS browser-based sandbox game at Novablocks, previously at [Tonic Labs](https://workwithtonic.com/).
+Currently working as a Sr. Product Engineer on a ThreeJS browser-based sandbox platform at Jamango, previously at [Tonic Labs](https://workwithtonic.com/).

 I'm experienced with building products from the ground up due to working with early-stage startups.

-On the side, I'm building [Suikun UI](https://suikunui.joeylene.com/), my own UI kit, and [Sutle](https://sutle.io/), a platform for organizing resources into a directed learning path.
+On the side, I'm building [Suikun UI](https://sui.joeylene.com/), my own UI kit, and [Sutle](https://sutle.io/), a platform for organizing resources into a directed learning path.

 Interests includes but not limited to: